-The young women who work in the artisan group in Ecuador have escaped or been rescued out of brothels and are all under 18.
+The young women who work in the artisan group in Ecuador have escaped or been rescued out of brothels.
 Because of this, it is not safe for us to share their names or pictures.
 However, we want you to understand the type of situations these brave young women, many of whom are young mothers, have overcome so we have received permission to share one of their stories here.
 To learn more about the young women who participate in our project, please click here.

 In Rwanda, basket-weaving is a tradition that has been handed down for generations.
 The women who make the Rwandan Peace Baskets are survivors of the 1994 Rwandan genocide and represent both tribes that killed each other during the Genocide when 1 million people were killed in only 100 days.
 Working alongside one another, they are building peace and trust for the future in accordance with the Rwandan saying "If you really knew me, you wouldn't have killed me."
 To learn more about the women who participate in our project, please click here.